ififi2017/Off-Work-Countdown/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### Adding Language Support

+We're looking to expand our app's language support.
+If you'd like to contribute translations:

+1. Fork the repository and create a new branch for your language.
+2. Create a new folder for your language in the `public/locales` directory (e.g., `fr/translation.json` for French).
+3. Translate all the strings in the new language file.
+4. Update the language selector component to include the new language option.
+5. Test the app thoroughly with the new language.
+6. Submit a pull request with your changes.

 ## License

 This project is open source and available under the [MIT License](LICENSE).